davidd647/wiki-anki-addon/README.md

 Hey!

 ## Background:
-I posted a 'tip' a while ago that takes the text from the "Back" field on your card, and when Anki shows the card, it'll go to Wikipedia and get a relevant description for you.
+I posted a 'tip' on reddit (under /u/d2dev_) a while ago that takes the text from the "Back" field on your card, and when Anki shows the card, it'll go to Wikipedia and get a relevant description for you.

 ## Problems:
 - Using JS meant time spent getting stuff from Wikipedia every time you opened a card